ossf/scorecard-action/README.md

 2. Copy the token value.

-3. [Create a new repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following settings (Beware that [GitHub encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) are accessible by all the workflows and maintainers of a repository.):
+3. [Create a new repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following settings (**Warning:** [GitHub encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) are accessible by all the workflows and maintainers of a repository.):
     - Name: `SCORECARD_TOKEN`
     - Value: the value of the token created in step 1 above.